Harrison Avenue Landfill/Cramer Hill Waterfront Park Project

-Completed work includes installation of reinforced silt fencing, perimeter fencing, project signs, a truck wash, turbidity barriers along the Delaware River shoreline and in Cooper River, a second construction entrance on Harrison Avenue, the tree stump barrier wall along the northeastern property line, the dewatering system for the fish pond area, the water treatment plant, the coffer dam in Cooper River, and the fishing pond weir; construction of the trailer compound, equipment storage corral, and the temporary dewatering treatment plant area; removal of all trees including those within the habitat conservation areas (HCAs); removal of waste/contaminated soil, clean fill (final cap) placement, seeding, and erosion control blanket installation in 2 of the 3 HCAs; subgrade preparation and clean fill (final cap) placement in the Delaware River tidal wetland channel and HCA swale; relocation of freshwater mussels from the coffer dam area in Cooper River; and preparation of the clean fill material storage areas; and planting of the live stakes along the Delaware River shoreline.
+Work completed earlier includes installation of reinforced silt fencing, perimeter fencing, project signs, a truck wash, turbidity barriers along the Delaware River shoreline and in Cooper River, two construction entrances on Harrison Avenue, the tree stump barrier wall along the northeastern property line, the dewatering system for the fish pond area, the water treatment plant, the coffer dam in Cooper River, and the fishing pond weir; construction of the trailer compound, equipment storage corral, the temporary dewatering treatment plant, and the clean fill material storage areas; removal of waste/contaminated soil, clean fill (final cap) placement, seeding, and erosion control blanket installation in 2 of the 3 HCAs; subgrade preparation and clean fill (final cap) placement in the Delaware River tidal wetland channel and HCA swale; relocation of freshwater mussels from the coffer dam area in Cooper River; preparation of the clean fill material storage areas; and planting of the live stakes along the Delaware River shoreline.

-Ongoing work includes remaining earthwork activities which are currently underway in the fishing pond area; Delaware River shoreline stabilization including planting of live stakes within the next 2-3 weeks; installing the dewatering system for the tidal wetland kayak channel; operation, maintenance, and monitoring of the dewatering system and treatment plant; maintaining site access and environmental controls; routine cleaning of storm drains and removal of litter from E. State Street and Harrison Avenue; conducting air monitoring, dust suppression, and odor control; monitoring worker health and safety; completing all restoration work in the HCAs; equipment mobilization/demobilization; material deliveries; and off-site disposal of used tires.
+Ongoing work includes operation, maintenance, and monitoring of the dewatering system and treatment plant; maintaining site access and environmental controls; routine cleaning of storm drains and removal of litter from E. State Street and Harrison Avenue; conducting air monitoring, dust suppression, and odor control; monitoring worker health and safety; completing the restoration work in the HCAs; equipment mobilization/demobilization; material deliveries; and off-site disposal of used tires.

 Conceptual rendering of Park showing amenities